jabrevaya/nonlinearImputation/readme.md

 09/23/2020: We needed to impose missingness to around 50% (around 55%) - questionable in the end

 ### TODO?
-- probit model - effect of size of z, sample size, complete case
-- come up with a more general model fitting likelihoods - talk about pop moments instead of model 2,600 - survey
-- rewrite the model with Z^1 and Z^2, leave discussion in
-- redefine cond'l expectation E[y|z], use little e
 - "complete case GMM"; tilde missing at (11), hats in (17)
 - PETER: theory finish (define the estimator that only uses fully observed observations, write down proofs better, clean up)  NO PROOFS!!!
 - JASON: lit review, introduction